Snake bites in cats

 Snake bites should always be treated as an emergency - if your cat has been bitten, follow our first aid advice and call you vet straight away.
 Do not attempt to treat your cat at home.

 Treating an adder bite can be very expensive, especially if your cat needs intensive care in a veterinary hospital.
 It’s important to speak openly to your vet about your finances, the cost of treatment, as well as what you think is right for your cat.
-Consider insuring your cat as soon as you get them, before any signs of illness start.
-This will ensure you have all the support you need to care for them throughout their life.

 Published: July 2020